jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 ### Preparing your environment to run s2 toolbox processing
 5. Transfer 7_Sen2cor_SL2P directory to instance with Filezilla
+6. Remove Anaconda3 folder
+        - $ rm -rf anaconda3
-6. Remove Anaconda3 folder and edit ~/.profile file to prepend /home/ubuntu/anaconda2 to PATH so that when you call python from the command line it is the right version
+        edit ~/.profile file to prepend /home/ubuntu/anaconda2 to PATH so that when you call python from the command line it is the right version

 7. Follow the next instructions: http://forum.step.esa.int/t/proposition-of-a-step-by-step-tuto-to-install-sen2cor-on-ubuntu-vm-16-10/4370